Charlottesville Tuckahoes: History

 On March 3, 1914, at a meeting in Lynchburg, Virginia, discussions began for the formulation of a six–team Class D level baseball league in the Virginia region.
 The league teams were tentatively slated to be based in the Virginia cities of Lynchburg, Danville, Charlottesville, Clifton Forge, Staunton and Covington, with a salary limit of $800 (per team) monthly.
-Lynchburg, was hesitant to commit because of a previous $700 lien on its territory, a result of a previous team in the Virginia League.
-The league was then formed at a March 12, 1914 meeting, without Danville and Lynchburg franchises.
+Lynchburg was hesitant to commit because of a previous $700 lien on its territory, a result of a previous team in the Virginia League.
+The league was then formed at a March 12, 1914, meeting, without Danville and Lynchburg franchises.
 B.F.
 Donovan, of Clifton Forge, was elected league president.
 D. R. Ellis, of Covington, was elected as vice–president.

-Minor league baseball began in Charlottesville, Virginia in 1914.
-The Charlottesville "Tuckahoes" became charter members of the four–team Class D level Virginia Mountain League.
-The Charlottesville Tuckahoes were joined by the Clifton Forge Railroaders, Covington Papermakers and Staunton/Harrisonburg Lunatics in the 1914 league play.
+Minor league baseball began in Charlottesville, Virginia in 1914, when the Charlottesville "Tuckahoes" became charter members of the four–team Class D level Virginia Mountain League.
+The Tuckahoes were joined by the Clifton Forge Railroaders, Covington Papermakers and Staunton/Harrisonburg Lunatics in the 1914 league play.
 The league schedule began play on May 14, 1914.

-The Charlottesville, Virginia use of the "Tuckahoes" moniker has unknown origin.
+The use of the "Tuckahoes" nickname has multiple correlations to the region.
 A "tuckahoe" was a disparaging term used in the 19th century to describe slave–owning plantation owners.
 A Tuckahoe was also a Native American word referring to plant species.
 The Tuckahoe plantation, a childhood home of President Thomas Jefferson, is located in the region.

 Playing at home on opening day, May 14, 1914, Charlottesville defeated the Staunton Lunatics 10–4.
-Pitcher Frank Dye pitched a complete game victory for Staunton.
+Pitcher Frank Dye pitched a complete game victory for Charlottesville.